People's State of Bavaria: The German revolution in Bavaria

-In Bavaria, protests initiated by the radical left Independent Social Democratic Party of Germany (USPD) began in Munich on 3 November 1918, the first anniversary of the Russian revolution.
+In Bavaria, protests initiated by the radical left Independent Social Democratic Party of Germany (USPD) began in Munich on 3 November 1918, the first anniversary of the Russian Revolution.
 The demonstrators called for an immediate peace and demanded the release of detained leaders.
 On the afternoon of 7 November 1918, the moderate left Social Democratic Party (SPD), USPD and Free Trade Unions sponsored a mass rally on Munich's Theresienwiese estimated to have been attended by from 40,000 to 60,000 people.
 One of the speakers, Kurt Eisner of the USPD, demanded the abdications of King Ludwig III of Bavaria and German emperor Wilhelm II, the democratization of Germany, comprehensive social welfare and an eight-hour workday.
 After the speeches, the SPD led a march through the city, then had its supporters disperse.
 Eisner, along with Felix Fechenbach (USPD) and Ludwig Gandorfer of the Bavarian Peasants' League used the opportunity to lead a band of about 1,000 to the army barracks in the north of Munich.
 There they were able to convince the majority of the soldiers to join them.
 The strengthened group returned to the center of the city where they occupied key locations such as the railway station, telegraph office and the Bavarian Landtag (parliament) building.

 That evening, the revolutionary soldiers and workers met in the Mathäserbräu beer hall.
 As was being done all across Germany in the aftermath of the Kiel mutiny, they formed a soviet-style workers' and soldiers' council.
-After electing Eisner its chairman, they went to the Landtag building where shortly before midnight he declared the end of the Wittlesbach monarchy and the formation of the Free State of Bavaria.
+After electing Eisner its chairman, they went to the Landtag building where shortly before midnight, he declared the end of the Wittelsbach monarchy and the formation of the Free State of Bavaria.
 On the 8th, the newspaper Münchner Neueste Nachrichten printed a statement by Eisner which announced the new Free State of Bavaria and the ouster of the monarchy.
 It promised to maintain order, hold an election to a Bavarian constituent assembly, guarantee property and retain civil servants.